 The article is by sportswriter Bob Ottum (he also ghosted Phil Edwards’ autobiography You Should Have Been Here an Hour Ago).
 Apart from the super-cringey “May we see your sister” line, what’s interesting here is how pro-surfer Ottum is.
 Like, over the top.
 I’m reading his list of descriptors, and I’ll go along with “graceful” and “nervy” and maybe “thrifty,” and twist my arm and I’ll even accept “cool.”
 The others range from debatable to laughable.
 “Uniformly lovely”?
 This makes me think Ottum never actually met any surfers except Edwards, and maybe Mike Hynson.

 I posted Above the Roar interviews with Paul Strauch and Mike Tabeling.
 Strauch’s EOS page, I realized, was in dire need of a new video clip, and oh what a joy it was to piece together.
 Have a look!
 (Note: none of my Strauch material touches on how good he still was right when the boards went short.
-I offer the photo below to do the job for me.
+I offer the photo below as evidence.
 I always thought this shot was misidentified as Barry K, but no, it’s Strauch—who, of course, was Barry’s hero.)

 The Mike Tabeling Q&A was recorded in 2014, just a few weeks before he died of kidney cancer.
 At one point in our talk he got off the phone suddenly, then called back a few days later saying he’d gotten dizzy and was rushed to the hospital for some emergency procedure.
 He apologized and we carried on our talk, which I think you’ll agree is nervy, graceful, clear-eyed, four-square, thrifty, brave, reverent, kind, and only slightly crazy.

 Tune in tomorrow, I’m loading up a nice History of Surfing bit on surf shops, called “Houses of the Holy.”